Iowa CDL Test Info - ALL Classes of IA CDL

 The Congress of the United States enacted The Commercial Motor Vehicle Safety Act of 1986 (CMVSA/86) administered by the FMCSA which requires that all of the individual states conduct uniform testing and licensing standards for all commercial drivers.
 It also established uniform standards for qualification, suspensions, and revocation.
 It requires that no commercial vehicle operator may possess more than one license.
 That license MUST BE ISSUED FROM THE DRIVER'S STATE OF LEGAL RESIDENCE.
 Therefore, if you are a resident of Iowa, you MUST obtain a Iowa CDL.
 Our Course covers the specific Iowa CDL procedures.

 You can download a free Iowa CDL Handbook that will show you the type of material that the CDL tests are based on.
-The complete Iowa CDL Course package will prepare you for your CDL tests complete with a Quick Review (bulleted items that you really must know) and Practice Test Questions with CORRECT Answers covering the whole pool of actual test questions asked on the CDL tests.
+The complete Iowa CDL Course package will prepare you for your Iowa CDL tests complete with a Quick Review (bulleted items that you really must know) and Practice Test Questions with CORRECT Answers covering the whole pool of actual test questions asked on the Iowa CDL tests.

-are including the following links to
+We are including the following links to

-We try to include all available official links, however the State of IOWA often
+all available official links, however the State of Iowa

-change their webpages and/or the addressing of those webpages.
-We constantly
+often change their web pages and/or the addressing of those web pages.
+We

 or Yahoo search engine and you should be able to find your "starting point"

-on their website.
+on their web site.
 You should be able to find the Commercial Drivers License

-information by typing in "CDL" into their internal search (if available) or by following the Drivers License
+information by typing in "CDL" into their internal search (if available) or

-is a great source of IOWA regulations,
+is a great source of Iowa regulations, forms, locations,

 A Commercial Drivers License (CDL) is Required if you drive ANY of the following commercial trucks or buses for hire ANY place in the United States . . .